Warehouse

 A warehouse is a building for storing goods.
-Warehouses are used by manufacturers, importers, exporters, wholesalers, transport businesses, customs, etc. They are usually large plain buildings in industrial parks on the outskirts of cities, towns, or villages.
+Warehouses are used by manufacturers, importers, exporters, wholesalers, transport businesses, customs, etc. For a warehouse to function efficiently, the facility must be properly slotted.
+They are usually large plain buildings, often in industrial parks on the outskirts of cities, towns, or villages.

 Warehouses usually have loading docks to load and unload goods from trucks.
 Sometimes warehouses are designed for the loading and unloading of goods directly from railways, airports, or seaports.
 They often have cranes and forklifts for moving goods, which are usually placed on ISO standard pallets and then loaded into pallet racks.
 Stored goods can include any raw materials, packing materials, spare parts, components, or finished goods associated with agriculture, manufacturing, and production.

 In India and Hong Kong, a warehouse may be referred to as a godown.
 There are also godowns in the Shanghai Bund.

 Warehousing in the past

 Prehistory and ancient history

 A warehouse can be defined functionally as a building in which to store bulk produce or goods (wares) for commercial purposes.
 The built form of warehouse structures throughout time depends on many contexts: materials, technologies, sites, and cultures.